Sami Al-Jaber

-Sami Abdullah Al-Jaber (سَامِي عَبْد الله مُحَمَّد الْجَابِر; born 11 December 1972) is a Saudi Arabian football manager and former professional player who played as a striker.
-He spent the entirety of his career with Al-Hilal apart from a five-month loan to English club Wolverhampton Wanderers.
+Sami Abdullah Mohammed Al-Jaber (سَامِي عَبْد الله مُحَمَّد الْجَابِر; born 11 December 1972) is a Saudi Arabian football manager and former professional player who played as a striker.
+He spent the entirety of his career with Al-Hilal, apart from a five-month loan to English club Wolverhampton Wanderers.

-Al-Jaber is his country's second highest international goalscorer with 46 goals in 156 internationals from 1992 to 2006.
+Al-Jaber is his country's second highest international goal-scorer with 46 goals in 156 internationals from 1992 to 2006.
 He appeared in four consecutive FIFA World Cup tournaments, from 1994 to 2006, scoring in three of them.
-He was also a member of the Saudi squads which won the AFC Asian Cup in 1996.
+He was also a member of the Saudi squad which won the AFC Asian Cup in 1996.
 He is widely regarded as one of the greatest Saudi footballers ever.

 Club career

 Al-Jaber made his Al-Hilal debut in 1989 and spent nearly 20 years at the club.
 In 2000, he joined Wolverhampton Wanderers on loan, where he made just five appearances in five months.
-After the club learned that Al-Jaber's father had been taken seriously ill, he was allowed to join United Arab Emirates side Al-Ain on loan, and this was to spell the end of his time in England.
-Even so, to this day Al-Jaber remains one of very few Saudi footballers to play outside their homeland.
+After the club learned that Al-Jaber's father had been taken seriously ill, he was allowed to join the United Arab Emirates side Al-Ain on loan, and this was to spell the end of his time in England.
+Even so, to this day Al-Jaber remains one of the very few Saudi footballers to have played outside their homeland.

 On 21 January 2008, Al-Hilal held a testimonial for Al-Jaber against English Premier League giants Manchester United.
 Al-Jaber scored a penalty en route to a 3–2 victory over the visitors, in his last game for the club.